equinor/res2df/docs/usage/satfunc.rst

    dframe.loc[rows_to_touch, "KRW"] *= 0.5

-For a dataframe or a CSV file in the format provided by this module, an include file can be generated either with the Python API :func:`res2df.satfunc.df2res` function or the command
+For a dataframe or a CSV file in the format provided by this module, an :term:`include file` can be generated either with the Python API :func:`res2df.satfunc.df2res` function or the command

 .. code-block:: console